Rucket82/ESHTraits-Crisis/aresmush/plugins/eshtraits/help/en/eshtraits.md

 `special/set <description>` - Sets your special notes.
 `special/clear` - Clears your special notes.

+This next trait is a special case.
+Not everyone will have comments to add to their character and in many cases 'None' can be a viable option.

+`comments <name>` - List comments set for a character.
+`comments/set <description>` - Sets your comments.
+`comments/clear` - Clears your comments.

 Admins with the `manage_apps` permission can set other peoples' traits:

 `powers/set <name>=<description>` - Set a character's powers.